shreeya227/ElasticSearch/README.md

 # ElasticSearch

 The assignments uploaded here are in pdf format.
-These were carried out during a workshop on Elastic search
+These were completed during an Elastic Search workshop.